 6. Minimize taxes

 We do anything legally possible to lower our tax rates.
 One way for us to minimize our taxes is by maxing out our 401(k)s.
 That saves us a ton of money in taxes.
 How much in savings are we talking about here?
 We save at least $9,000 annually in taxes.
-That’s $9,000 more per year that is growing in our accounts tax free.
-Icing on the cake are the dividends that are being reinvested and continue to compound.
-We might be able to withdraw this money tax free or at a very low tax rate.
-It will depend on future tax laws.
+That’s $9,000 more per year that is growing in our accounts tax-free.
+The icing on the cake are the dividends that get re-invested and continue to compound.
+We might be able to withdraw this money tax-free or at a very low tax rate.
+That, of course, will depend on future tax laws.

 Another way to save on taxes is by investing in Roth IRAs.
 Roths are usually funded with after-tax dollars.
 You basically pay taxes now, if you feel that you’ll be in a higher tax bracket after retirement, therefore saving on taxes.